McGeorge Bundy: Academic career

-Following his promotion to full professor in 1953, Bundy was appointed dean of Harvard's Faculty of Arts and Sciences.
-Only 34, he remains the youngest person to have received a decanal appointment in the University's history as of 2019.
-An effective and popular administrator, Bundy led policy changes intended to develop Harvard as a class-blind, merit-based university with a reputation for stellar academics.
-He was elected a Fellow of the American Academy of Arts and Sciences in 1954.
-Bundy was listed as one of the "young American scholars known as 'New Conservatives'" by Peter Viereck in 1956.
-During his time as a Dean at Harvard, Bundy first met Senator John F. Kennedy who sat on the Harvard Board of Overseers, and got to know him well.
-He was elected to the American Philosophical Society in 1991.
+In 1949, Bundy was appointed visiting lecturer in Harvard University's Department of Government.
+He taught history of U.S. foreign policy and was popular among students; after two years, he was promoted to associate professor and recommended for tenure.
+After his promotion to full professor in 1953, Bundy was appointed dean of Harvard's Faculty of Arts and Sciences, at age 34, the youngest person to have received a decanal appointment in the university's history as of 2025.
+An effective and popular administrator, Bundy initiated policy changes intended to develop Harvard as a class-blind, merit-based university, aiming to build a reputation for stellar academics.
+He was elected Fellow of the American Academy of Arts and Sciences in 1954.

+He was listed as one of the "young American scholars known as 'New Conservatives'" by Peter Viereck in 1956.
+During his time as Dean at Harvard, Bundy met for the first time Senator John F. Kennedy who sat on the Harvard Board of Overseers.
+In 1991, he was elected to the American Philosophical Society.

-National Security Advisor
+National Security Advisor and Vietnam War

-Bundy moved into public political life in 1961 when appointed as National Security Advisor in the administration of President John F. Kennedy.
-Kennedy considered Bundy for Secretary of State, but decided that since he was a relatively youthful president, that he wanted an older man as Secretary of State, causing him to appoint Bundy National Security Adviser instead.
+Bundy moved into public life in 1961 when he was appointed National Security Advisor in the administration of President John F. Kennedy.
+Kennedy considered Bundy for Secretary of State, but decided that since he was a relatively youthful president, he should name an older man as Secretary of State.
 In common with other members of Kennedy's cabinet, Bundy considered the Secretary of State, Dean Rusk, to be ineffectual.
-Bundy, a registered Republican, offered to switch parties to become a registered Democrat when he entered the White House.
-Kennedy vetoed that offer, saying he preferred to have a Republican National Security Adviser to rebut charges that he was "soft on Communism."
+Bundy, a registered Republican, offered to switch parties to become a registered Democrat when he entered the White House but Kennedy declined the offer, saying he preferred to have a Republican as National Security Adviser to rebut charges that he was "soft on Communism."